open-sauced/docs/docs/maintainers/understanding-insights.md

 ### Analyzing Contribution Trends

 Discover patterns in contributions over time.
-Look for spikes or drops in activity, and correlate these with specific events or milestones.
+Look for spikes or drops in activity and correlate these with specific events or milestones.
 This can help you understand what drives engagement in your projects.

 ### Monitoring Pull Request (PR) Activity